NNavadeep05/adaptive-self-healing-rag/README.md

 ## The Problem

 Organizations store information across many documents and sources, and finding an answer usually means manually searching through them.
-A standard RAG pipeline automates the search, but it is single-shot: it retrieves once, generates once, and returns whatever comes out, even when the retrieved context was irrelevant or incomplete.
+A standard RAG pipeline automates the search, but it is single-shot: it retrieves once, generates once, and returns whatever comes out, even when the retrieved context was irrelevant, incomplete, or when the generated answer drifts from what the context actually supports.
 The user has no way to know the answer was built on bad context, and the system has no way to try again.

-This project treats retrieval as a step that can fail, and gives the system a way to notice and recover.
+This project treats retrieval and generation as steps that can fail, and gives the system a way to notice and recover.

 ## How It Works

 1. **Retrieve** relevant chunks for the query and **generate** an answer from them.
+2. A **self-verification stage** checks whether the generated answer is actually supported by the retrieved context, flagging unsupported or fabricated claims.
-2. An **LLM judge** independently evaluates whether the retrieved context was relevant and sufficient, and scores the answer.
+3. An **LLM judge** independently evaluates whether the retrieved context was relevant and sufficient, and scores the answer.
-3. If the result is inadequate, the workflow **routes back to retrieval** with a larger retrieval budget and cross-encoder reranking enabled, then generates and judges again.
+4. If either stage finds the result inadequate, the workflow **routes back to retrieval** with a larger retrieval budget and cross-encoder reranking enabled, then generates, verifies, and judges again.
-4. Retries are capped by a maximum retry count, so a genuinely difficult query fails gracefully instead of looping forever.
+5. Retries are capped by a maximum retry count, so a genuinely difficult query fails gracefully instead of looping forever.
-5. The vector store is **reused across retries** — documents are embedded once at ingestion time, not re-embedded on every retry.
+6. The vector store is **reused across retries** — documents are embedded once at ingestion time, not re-embedded on every retry.

 ```
               PDF / External Source